-You've probably noticed over the last few weeks that eggs have some insanely high prices.
-Due to the rising cases of avian influenza — the bird flu — egg producers are seeing effects on their hens' production.
-This, in turn, is causing shortages and some hefty price increases.
+Eggs have some insanely high prices in the past few months, even with the best egg deals and coupons.
+Due to the rising cases of avian influenza — the bird flu — egg producers have been seeing effects on their hens' production.
+This, in turn, has been causing shortages and some hefty price increases.

-We did price comparisons at several national store chains to find the lowest egg prices as of Feb.
-26, 2025.
-Keep in mind that sale prices can affect these comparisons, but this is a good resource when choosing where to shop for these everyday essentials.
-The prices listed are from stores across the country, which should give you an idea of where to find the cheapest eggs.
+Every week, we do price comparisons at several national store chains to find the lowest egg prices.
+Read on for what we found the week of April 25.
+Keep in mind that sale prices and location can affect these comparisons, but this is a good resource when choosing where to shop for these everyday essentials.

 Download The Krazy Coupon Lady app or text HACKS to 57299 for the latest money-saving tips, deals, and coupons.